Installing Shingles – PART 2

-TIP: The shingle you are using have instructions on the package.
-Read these to see the best way to install the shingles you are using.
-It will tell you the amount of nails to use!
+TIP: The shingles you are using have instructions on the package.
+Read these to see the best way to install the shingles.
+It will also tell you the amount of nails to use.

 The shingles we used had a double blue line.
 The roofing nail was to be placed between these two lines.
-We placed about 5 nails per full shingle (wind is a factor on the amount of nails) and we had a nail at each end of shingle, about 1/2-3/4″ from the edge.
+We placed about 5 nails per full shingle (wind is a factor on the amount of nails used) and we had a nail at each end of a shingle, about 1/2-3/4″ from the edge.

-After installing the first shingle of the starter bundler then install the 2nd and continue until the whole bundle is installed.
-Looks something like this.
+After installing the first shingle of the starter bundler, go ahead and install the 2nd and continue until the whole bundle is installed.

 TIP: Make sure the edge of the shingle is at the edge of the roofline!

-Now go back to the first shingle of the starter bundle and finish that row with shingles and complete all the other rows.
-Or work on each row by place a full shingle on the bottom row and working up then over until all rows are finished.
+Now, go back to the first shingle of the starter bundle and finish that row with shingles and complete all the other rows.
+Or work on each row by placing a full shingle on the bottom row and working up then over until all rows are finished.

-Then install another starter bundle, finish those rows and continue this until the roof is complete.
+Then, install another starter bundle, finish those rows and repeat until the roof is complete.

 HOW TO INSTALL ROOF VENTS

-TIP: If you are using plastic vent use a hammer to nail them into place because the roofing gun can crack the plastic.
+TIP: If you are using plastic vents, use a hammer to nail them into place because the roofing gun can crack the plastic

-Once you have the overlap, cut the shingles that are covering the hole in the roof, you want the air to flow!
-Then install the vent.
+Once you have the overlap, cut the shingles that are covering the hole in the roof.
+Then, install the vent.

-TIP: I would recommend using clear caulk to caulk around the pipe vent right where the pipe comes out of the vent.
+TIP: I would recommend applying clear caulk around the pipe vent right where the pipe comes out of the vent.

 INSTALLING CHIMNEY FLASHING